This is a sponsored conversation written by me on behalf of Visit NC. The opinions and text are all mine.

 7. Take a picture at the Jacksonville Freedom Fountain

 The symbol of the city, the Freedom Fountain is beautiful and a great place for a photo.
-The fountain has 54 jets (50 for each state, three for the three branches of government, and one large one for freedom) and means business– when you stand next to it, the sound of the falling water can reach 90 decibels.
+Located in Downtown Jacksonville, the fountain has 54 jets (50 for each state, three for the three branches of government, and one large one for freedom) and means business– when you stand next to it, the sound of the falling water from the fountain jets can reach 90 decibels.
 At night, the fountain is lit red, white, and blue– fitting for a patriotic landmark.

 8. Paddle Jacksonville’s New River